jrief/django-formset/docs/source/selectize.rst

 	        on_delete=models.CASCADE,
 	    )

-then when creating the corresponding Django Form, we must specify our special widget:
+then when creating the corresponding Django form, we must replace the default widget ``Select`` against our special widget ``Selectize``:

 .. code-block:: python